 The California Youth Authority's collaborative approach to resolving problems has paid off in terms of effectiveness and acceptance of the grievance procedures.
 The process has recently been expanded to include parolee as well as inmate grievances.

-Parole Officer Aide Program, Ohio Adult Parole Authority, Columbus, Ohio (September 1975)
+Parole Officer Aide Program, Ohio Adult Parole Authority, Columbus, Ohio mediate and affirmative action to recruit and employ capable and qualified ex-offenders in correctional roles."